Merchant Onboarding Guide

 Before going live with real transactions:

-3. Walk through the full flow yourself or with a friend
+2. Walk through the full buyer flow yourself or with a friend

-4. Verify the USDC arrives in your merchant account
+3. Verify the USDC arrives in your Peer wallet

 4